tabsdata/tutorials/t01_csv_pub_sub/README.md

 {"IDENTIFIER":"37-41/89","GENDER":"Male","NATIONALITY":"Cuban","LANGUAGE":"Luxembourgish","OCCUPATION":"Telex Operator"}
 ```

-As you see from the output file, only the columns selected from the `customers.csv` defined in `publisher.py` file have been exported, and the `jsonl` file is ready for consumption.
+As you see from the output file, only the columns selected from the `customers.csv` defined in `publisher.py` file have
+been exported, and the `jsonl` file is ready for consumption.

-# Step 4: Automate Data Engineering
+## Step 4: Automatic execution of dependencies

 What happens when there is an update in your input data?
 How do you update the data used by the downstream users?